slivering/VinaSmol-Unaite/vinasmol/training/README.md

 For the input embeddings of the new Vietnamese tokens, we use the average embeddings of their subword tokens (default in the `tokenizers` library, as in [Hewitt](https://nlp.stanford.edu/~johnhew/vocab-expansion.html)).
 Whenever possible, we use a convex combination of the initialized embedding and the embedding of their translation using [EnViT5-base](https://huggingface.co/VietAI/envit5-translation).

-Since SmolLM2 360M has tied embeddings due to its size, we simply propagate the input embeddings initialization to the output embeddings.
+Since SmolLM2-360M has tied embeddings due to its size, we simply propagate the input embeddings initialization to the output embeddings.
 This differs from the output embeddings initialization in EEVE.

 <details>
 <summary>Read more...</summary>
 For the output embeddings of the new tokens, Kim et al. suggest to initialize them with the embeddings of the first subword token.
 This harmonization approach works if the base model has not its embeddings tied and has already some Vietnamese completion capabilities.
+Furthermore, it would be harmful for an English/Vietnamese model since most of the Vietnamese tokens start with a Latin consonant, which is already in the English alphabet.
+Single-consonant token embeddings already have a value in SmolLM2 and most of their information is useful for English completion, not Vietnamese completion.
 </details>

 ### Multi-stage training